dbbs-lab/bsb-core/docs/usage/top-level-guide.rst

 The configuration object contains a structured tree of configurable objects, that in totality describe your network model.
 You can either fill out configuration file to be parsed, or write the objects yourself in Python.
-There are several parts of a configuration to be filled out, take a look at `config`_ to find out the details.
+There are several parts of a configuration to be filled out, take a look at `config`_.

 The storage object provides access to an underlying engine that performs read and write operations in a certain data format.
 You can use the storage object to manipulate the data